DreamRelation: Bridging Customization and Relation Generation: Experiments

 \subsection{Main Results}

 We evaluate our method through both quantitative and qualitative results in single- and multi-object cases.
-In single-object cases, we primarily focus on the alignment of the object's pose with the predicate relation in the text prompt, as well as the model's ability to preserve identity.
-In multi-object cases, in addition to relation generation and identity preservation, we also need to ensure there is no confusion between the multiple objects.
+In single-object cases, we primarily focus on the alignment of the object's pose with the relationship in the text prompt and the model's ability to preserve identity.
+In multi-object cases, in addition to relation generation and identity preservation, we also need to ensure no confusion between the multiple objects.

-\textbf{Quantitative results.} We quantitatively compare our method with baseline models across three benchmarks: RelationBench, DreamBench, and multi-object cases in CustomConcept101.
+\textbf{Quantitative results.} We compare our method with baseline models across three benchmarks: RelationBench, DreamBench, and multi-object cases in CustomConcept101.
 As shown in Tab.~\ref{tab:comparison}, our method demonstrates a clear advantage on RelationBench for single-object cases, particularly in the CLIP-T and CLIP-R metrics.
-However, it performs slightly lower in the CLIP-I metric, likely due to significant pose variations in the objects, which can negatively impact the CLIP-I score.
-For multi-object generation, our method surpasses other approaches across all evaluation metrics, which we attribute to effectively preventing object confusion, leading to a significant improvement in CLIP-I performance.
+However, its performance is slightly lower in the CLIP-I metric, likely due to significant pose variations in the objects, which may decrease the CLIP-I score.
+For multi-object generation, our method outperforms other approaches across all evaluation metrics, which we attribute to its ability to effectively avoid object confusion and significantly enhance CLIP-I performance.
 Furthermore, as shown in Tab.~\ref{tab:dreambench}, we evaluate single-object generation performance on DreamBench.
 Our method outperforms others in the CLIP-T metric while delivering competitive results in CLIP-I and DINO.
-To evaluate multi-object generation, we conduct experiments on multi-object cases from CustomConcept101, which we denote as M-CustomConcept101.
+We conduct experiments on multi-object cases from CustomConcept101, which we denote as M-CustomConcept101.
 As shown in Fig.~\ref{tab:customconcept101}, our model achieves the highest performance in the DINO score and ranks second in both the CLIP-T and CLIP-I metrics.

-\textbf{Qualitative Comparison.} We conduct qualitative comparison experiments for relation-aware customized image generation on RelationBench.
-For single-object comparisons, as shown in Fig.~\ref{fig:single_comparison}, our generated images are more accurate than those produced by our base model, MS-Diffusion, and naturally reflect the predicate relations in the text prompts.
-Additional single-object comparison results are provided in the appendix (Fig.~\ref{fig:append_single_comparison}).
-In multi-object comparisons, Fig.~\ref{fig:multi_comparison} demonstrates that our method excels in generating multi-object relations, successfully avoiding object confusion while accurately representing the intended relations.
+\textbf{Qualitative Comparison.} We conduct qualitative comparison experiments on RelationBench to evaluate relation-aware customized image generation.
+As shown in Fig.~\ref{fig:multi_comparison}, our method outperforms others in generating multi-object relationships, effectively avoiding object confusion while accurately capturing the intended relationships.
+Additional results can be found in the SM.